 Payroll Tax Liabilities

 Revenue officers are assigned to many payroll tax liability cases.
-The reason is the IRS only has three years to assign someone personally for a payroll debts.
-These type of debts do not go away with a closed corporation or LLC, unless the IRS does not assign someone the debt in time.
+The reason is the IRS only has three years to assign someone personally for a payroll debt.
+These types of debts do not go away with a closed corporation or LLC unless the IRS does not assign someone the debt in time.
 They want to assign someone to the debt so even if the entity closes, there is still someone responsible for the debt.
 Being assigned a revenue agent in these situations is probably the most common.

 Repeatedly Not Filing Tax Returns